5 – 8-year-olds

 Tuesdays, 4:30-5:15 pm

 The U of L Children’s Choir is for children aged 5-8 years who love to sing.
-This fall, the Children’s Choir will meet online until such time as the Alberta Health Services and the Chief Medical Officer of Alberta deem it safe to meet in person.
+The Children’s Choir has been successfully meeting and singing online together since the fall of 2020.
+We will continue to meet online this spring until such time as the Alberta Health Services and the Chief Medical Officer of Alberta deem it safe to meet in person.

 Our online model will embrace all of the great things that our in-person Children’s Choir always has.
 We will explore a wide variety of music, including singing games and activities that help them develop as musicians and learn to use their singing voices in a healthy way.